GodwinCEC/Judah-Praise-Website/README.md

 **Built with ❤️ for saving lives through stroke care in Ghana**

 For technical support: Create an issue in this repository
-For medical inquiries: Contact CMF-KATH Ghana directly
+For medical inquiries: Contact CMF-KATH Ghana directly# Judah-Praise-Website